rachitve6h2g/SwayDots/README.md

 - [ ] Reduce journal size
 - [ ] Reduce swappiness
 - [ ] Setup VSCodium for Coding (theme and all)
+- [ ] Make systemd timer to regularly clear cache files of 'Qutebrowser and other stuff'